Amanda Moll: Personal life

-From Olympia, Washington, she attended Capital High School in Olympia and the University of Washington.
+Moll and her twin sister Hana were born in Olympia, Washington, and attended Capital High School before moving to the University of Washington.
 She participated in gymnastics, rock climbing, and mountain biking before focusing on athletics.
 Her mother, Paula, is a dietician, and her father, Eric, the CEO of a healthcare company.
 Her twin sister Hana is also a pole vaulter.